 A study by the DoorDash developer team found photos have the biggest impact on the success of a menu.
-In fact, based on a 2022 DoorDash study of over 15,000 small restaurants, menus with item photos get up to 44% more monthly sales.
+In fact, based on an April – June 2022 DoorDash study of over 15,000 small restaurants, menus with item photos get up to 44% more monthly sales.

 How do I add photos to my menu via the Merchant Portal?

 Once your photos are ready, you can upload them to your menu through the Menu Manager in your Merchant Portal.

 How to upload new photos.

 1. Navigate to the Menu section and click on the item you want to add photos to.

 How to use the Photo Bank feature.

 Mx-L3.
 If your photo has already been approved, look for it under the Approved section.

 4. Click Select File or drag and drop the image you want to upload over the Photo Uploader then click Save.